 My family really liked that this baked oatmeal was studded with sweet, juicy strawberries and crunchy almonds.
 I also decided to add a teensy splash (a little bit goes a long way) of almond extract to the oats in addition to vanilla, which we thought nicely complemented the whole berry/almond theme.
 Basically?
 These Strawberry Baked Oatmeal Cups are yummy, yummy, YUMMY…and nourishing, too, making this the perfect fuel for starting your day!

-Hope y’all enjoy this one, and if you’d like to try any of my other twists on baked oatmeal, I’ve listed them just below the recipe.
+Hope y’all enjoy this one, and if you’d like to try any of my other twists on baked oatmeal, I’ve listed them below.
 Wishing y’all a great weekend and a Happy Mother’s Day to all you mamas out there! 🙂

 Strawberry Baked Oatmeal Cups